-The Towering Inferno, 1974
+The Towering Inferno | 1974

 How to list the leads in this disaster epic?
-Steve McQueen and Paul Newman vied for top billing (supposedly even insisting on the same number of lines each) and the film’s credits solve the problem with ‘diagonal’ billing: one name comes first if you read top-to-bottom, the other if you read left-to-right.
+Steve McQueen and Paul Newman vied for top billing (supposedly even insisting on the same number of lines of dialogue each) and the film’s credits solve the problem with ‘diagonal’ billing: one name comes first if you read top-to-bottom, the other if you read left-to-right.

 20th Century Fox and Warner Brothers had both planned high-rise conflagration movies, based on two separate books, The Tower and The Glass Inferno.
 Avoiding a head-to-head, they decided to pool their resources and the result was The Towering Inferno.

 Set in San Francisco, the opening matte shot places the tower just about on the site where the Transamerica Pyramid now stands (five storeys of the doomed building were built on the lost at Fox’s Malibu Ranch).

 The grand San Francisco entrance to the tower was actually the plaza entrance to the old Bank of America World Headquarters, now mundanely known by its address as 555 California Street at Kearny Street in the city’s Financial District.
 It was from the rooftop of the same building that psycho-killer Scorpio took potshots at SF citizens in Dirty Harry.